Electronics Test

 Core Electronics Concepts Assessed

-• Analog Signal Processing: Assess candidates' understanding of how to manipulate and analyze continuous signals, essential for applications in audio, video, and communication systems.
+• Analog Signal Processing: Evaluate candidates' understanding of continuous signal manipulation, an essential skill for audio and communication applications.

-• Signal Modulation: Evaluate understanding of techniques used to encode information in signals, critical for communication systems.
+• Signal Modulation: Evaluate their knowledge of techniques to encode information in signals, essential for communication systems.

 How to Use This Electronics Skill Test